 Bringing the wonders of the Universe to Earth for everyone.

-March 3, 2026 From Students to Scientists: The Next Generation of Radio Astronomy - Registration Link
+March 3, 2026 From Students to Scientists: The Next Generation of Radio Astronomy - Recording

 Masha Kilibarda — Senior Astrophysics Student at Haverford College